lurkny/LinearAlg/README.md

 ### 5: Linux and macOS: Installation

 Armadillo can be installed in several ways: either manually or via cmake, with or without root access.
-The cmake based installation is preferred;
+The cmake based installation is preferred.
-cmake can be downloaded from http://www.cmake.org or (preferably) installed using the package manager on your system.
+The cmake tool can be downloaded from http://www.cmake.org or (preferably) installed using the package manager on your system;
-On macOS systems, cmake can be installed through MacPorts or Homebrew.
+on macOS systems, cmake can be installed through MacPorts or Homebrew.

 Before installing Armadillo, first install OpenBLAS and LAPACK, and optionally ARPACK and SuperLU.
 It is also necessary to install the corresponding development files for each library.